devxhub/flutter_scanner/README.md

 `fontSize` is float value used to change size of cancel text,

 `duration` is Duration type value used to close scanner after that time,

+`isShowInputIcon` is extra button for close scanner and return -3,

+`changeInputIconPath` is String value used to change the input icon,

+`isOrientationLandscape` is bool value used to change the Orientation by force,

+`isNeedOnlyDigitCondition` is bool value used to only scan digit,

+`isNeedLengthCondition` is bool value used to get data by length condition,

+`minimunLengthMinusOne` is int value used to check minimum length value - 1,

+`maximunLengthPlusOne` is int value used to check maximum length value + 1,

 `flashIconPath` is String value used to change the flash icon,